codelv/zatom/README.md

 `zatom` is an alternative to [Atom](https://github.com/nucleic/atom) that is rewritten in [zig](https://ziglang.org/). using [py.zig](https://github.com/codelv/py.zig).

+> Note: This project was done mainly for learning purposes.
+After finally completing this project and doing some real world benchmarks it was actually about 5% slower and used slightly more memory (with some exceptions).
+I made it public to document usage of [py.zig](https://github.com/codelv/py.zig).

 It aims to be mostly backwards compatible but drops several rarely used features of atom that may be breaking depending on the usage (see below).
 It is compatible with [enaml](https://github.com/nucleic/atom).